mariafshan/Valuation-Masterclass/README.md

 # Valuation-Masterclass
-Some python programming for finance valuation.
+The python programming codes that I developed for the class.